open-horizon/anax/docs/agreement_bot_api.md

 ---

 This API does the user input compatibility check for the given business policy (or a pattern), service definition and node user input.
-The user input values in the business policy and the node will be merged to check against the service uer input requirement defined in the service definition.
+The user input values in the business policy and the node will be merged to check against the service user input requirement defined in the service definition.
 If the result is compatible, it means that, when deployed, the node will form an agreement with the agbot and the service will be running on the node.

 #### Parameters